Alex Smith (tight end): Philadelphia Eagles

 Smith signed with the Philadelphia Eagles on September 8, 2009.

 Cleveland Browns

 Smith signed a one-year contract with the Cleveland Browns on May 4, 2010.
 He re-signed with them on March 13, 2012.

 Cincinnati Bengals

 On April 16, 2013, Smith signed with the Cincinnati Bengals.

 New Orleans Saints

 The New Orleans Saints signed Smith on August 7, 2015.
 He was waived ten days later.

 Washington Redskins

 On December 15, 2015, Smith signed with the Washington Redskins.

+Post-playing career

+Smith returned to the Tampa Bay Buccaneers as a professional scout in 2017.
+After seven years with the organization, Smith was fired by the Buccaneers on May 4, 2024.

 Personal life

 Smith's father, Ed Smith, played defensive end for the Denver Broncos.

 Smith married model Angela Gonzalez and they had twin boys Amari and Aiden Smith in 2010 while playing for the Philadelphia Eagles.

 Smith won the Madden Bowl in 2006 and 2007 and became the fourth player to win twice.